getfider/fider/MODERATION.md

 ## Settings

-This is a optional feature.
+This is an optional feature.
 Admins will be able to toggle this.
 This is done in the public/pages/Administration/pages/PrivacySettings.page.tsx page.
 Similar to how the other settings are controlled in this page.
 There needs to be a new column in the "tenants" database table called "is_moderation_enabled" to control this, so you're going to need a new migration file in migrations/

 ## New posts and comments